jrisse29041408/PneumoNet/README.md

 #### <strong>DISCLAIMER!
 In no way, shape or form am I a medical professional.</strong>

+## Desire
+> Starting my journey in Data Science I have changed my mind from working for a company and being able create insights and maybe even products to help them thrive seemed to be a novel concept, but that is not who I am.
+I have always strived to help.
+I was taught as a child to be the good sumaritan so when I saw this dataset on Kaggle what data scientist were doing with it gave me a passion to use my skills to make difference in a way that a person can benefit from it not be decieved and used from their own data.

 ## About
 > The objective of this project was to use Convolution Neural Networks to diagnose chest x-rays.
 Transfer learning was used